-Nicklas Bendtner and the wasted career | Pakistan Tribune
+Nicklas Bendtner And The Wasted Career | Pakistan Tribune

 For someone who is so confident in his astounding prowess as a footballer, the only season the enigmatic Dane lived up to expectation was his season on loan at Birmingham in 2006/2007, when he scored 13 goals in 48 appearances.

-On returning to North London, he flattered to deceive on several occasions, and his few decent games were dwarfed by the number of games where he contrived to miss a lot of chances.
+On returning to North London, he flattered to deceive on several occasions and his few decent games were dwarfed by the number of games where he contrived to miss a lot of chances.

 Who can forget the famous spat with teammate Emmanuel Adebayor where he ended up with a bloodied nose?